cosmos/gravity-bridge/spec/peg_zone_spec.md

 1. The contract receives a `burn` transaction with a `CosmosERC20` token and a destination address on the Cosmos side.
 It burns the received funds, logging an event that notifies the relayers.
 1. The relayers process conttected via RPC to an Ethereum full node, listening for `Burn` event.
-1. Once the node receives a deposit to the smart contract it waits for 100 blocks (finality threshold) and then generates and signs a transactions that attests witness to the event
+1. Once the node receives a deposit to the smart contract it waits for 100 blocks (finality threshold) and then generates and signs a `SignIncomingMsg` that attests witness to the event
 1. The peg zone receives witness transactions until a super-majority of the voting power has witnessed an event.
 Every BeginBlock invocation the peg zone checks whether any incoming Ethereum transfers have reached a super-majority of confirmations.
-1. The node then updates the state with an internal transaction to reflect that someone wants to send tokens from Ethereum and generates IBC packet to release the tokens to specified destination chain.
+1. The node then updates the state with an internal transaction to reflect that someone wants to send tokens from Ethereum and generates `IBCIncoming` to release the tokens to specified destination chain.

 # API